 So, Mr. Jabouin, I would think that you would like to go back and perhaps look at the monthly meetings.
 I just noticed we had one for September 30th.
 We don't have another one until November 18th.
 So September 30th is the end of the month.
-It's too hard to do this and too much on the agendas.
+It's too hard to do this and too much through this, these rules, like ad nauseam over COVID and it seemed like everything was just fine.
+And then all of a sudden everyone for whatever reason had to go back to this old antiquated way of sitting in a board room.
+And I just think that we clearly have the technology to be able to do this remotely that I just still have a problem with the rule saying you have to sit there and ask your questions in person.
+So I just wanted to mention that.